What is an email validation and verification API?

 Depending on the API provider, you will probably need to know a little bit about coding.

-You may be able to find an API provider that has a very simplified method for beginners, so try out the sites on our list that were good for beginners.
+You may be able to find an API provider that has a very simplified method for beginners, so try out the sites on our list that are good for beginners.

 Your API could be very cheap or rather expensive, depending on where you are getting the base coding and what features you want.